schizel19/leetdaily/Source/Day6/README.md

 Output: [1,2,3,4]
 ```

+## 5. Spiral Matrix

-## 5. Given an m x n matrix, return all elements of the matrix in spiral order.
+Given an m x n matrix, return all elements of the matrix in spiral order.

 ```
 Input: matrix = [[1,2,3],[4,5,6],[7,8,9]]